sfbrigade/intentional-walk/README.md

    blank/empty placeholder, and store the value in a corresponding `.local` file which will be ignored by git (i.e. `.env.dev.local`, `.env.staging.local`, `.env.prod.local`).

+   If you change your environment settings, you'll need to reset the Metro Bundler cache.
+Close it, if it is running, then restart it with: `npm start -- --reset-cache`

 5. Start the React Native Metro Bundler and leave it running.
    ```
    intentional-walk % npm start